Green Island (Fortune), Newfoundland and Labrador: Sovereignty

 "The line which determines the limit of the territorial waters of Canada and the zones submitted to the fishery jurisdiction of France extends northward and westward in a series of eight connected straight lines joining the following points: ...

 "Point (4) The low water mark on the south westernmost point on Enfant Perdu (Canada).
 Latitude 46°51'20"N., Longitude 56°05'30"W. approximately.

 "Point (5) The low water mark on the west point of the south-westernmost island of the Little Green Island group.
 Latitude 46°51'36"N., Longitude 56°05'58"W. approximately."

 Point 4 and 5 are separated by a distance of 0.35 nautical miles, with the line from Point 4 toward Point 5 running in a northwesterly direction.

 Green Island Lighthouse

 The first lighthouse was built on Green Island in 1908.
 It was replaced in 1955 with an aluminium skeletal tower, and this was replaced with the present structure in 1993.
 Its light flashes every 10 seconds and is visible for 16 nmi.
-The foghorn sounds every 60 seconds as well.
+The foghorn sounds every 60 seconds.